jackdewinter/pymarkdown/readme.md

   - >>stack_count>>0>>#9:[end-ulist]
   - should be end and then blank, as the blank is outside of the list
   - 233 and 235, should blank and end-list tokens be reversed?
-- does post processing for Markdown transformer need to be complicated
 - CommonMark and how handles non-initial cases for list starts
-- 269 and 305, and variations
-  - whitespace is not 100% correct
-  - weird cases in list_in_process
 - code span inside of a list
 - multi-line link inside of a list
 - 242 with variations on where the blank lines are